Namathieu/homelab/README.md

 ﻿# Homelab

-Personal homelab infrastructure, Docker stacks, and automation.
+Personal homelab configurations and notes.
+The goal is to keep everything easy to rebuild, easy to migrate, and hard to forget.

-## Goals
+## What lives where
-- Reproducible setup
-- Easy migration to new hardware
-- Minimal manual configuration
+- `streaming/` — media and streaming stacks
+- `gaming/` — game servers and related tooling
-- Docker-first services
+- `networking/` — core internal services (DNS, monitoring, utilities)
-- Clear separation of responsibilities
+- `edge/` — ingress, reverse proxy, TLS, and anything internet-facing
+- `scripts/` — small helper scripts
+- `docs/` — reference docs (inventory, IP plan, naming)

+## Principles
+- Treat VMs as disposable; treat data as persistent.
+- Keep configuration in Git; keep secrets out of Git.
+- Prefer simple, repeatable setups over hand-tuned snowflakes.

-## Architecture Overview
+## Architecture (high level)
-- Proxmox hypervisor
+- Proxmox as the hypervisor
 - Ubuntu Server VMs (template-based)
-- Docker + Docker Compose
+- Docker + Docker Compose for services
-- Central data disk mounted at /mnt/data
+- Persistent data under `/mnt/data`

-## VM Categories
-- Streaming
+## IPs & naming
+- Services use static IPs (typically `.100`–`.254`).
+- VM names include the last octet of the IP.

+Examples:
-- Gaming
+- `160-streaming`
-- Networking
+- `110-networking`
-- Edge Proxy
+- `130-edge`

-## Data Philosophy
-- One central data disk (`/mnt/data`)
-- Services consume folders, not disks
-- VMs are disposable, data is persistent

-## Repository Structure
-- `streaming/`  : media-related stacks
-- `gaming/`     : game server stacks
-- `networking/` : monitoring and internal services
-- `edge/`       : reverse proxy and ingress
-- `scripts/`    : automation helpers
-- `docs/`       : documentation and runbook

-## Deployment Model
+## How I deploy things
+Each folder is meant to be self-contained.
+The usual pattern is:
+1. Create a VM from the Ubuntu template
+2. Make `/mnt/data` available if the stack needs persistence
-1. Clone this repository
+3. Clone this repo
-2. Copy `.env.example` -> `.env`
-3. Fill required values
+4. Create a local `.env` (don’t commit it)
-4. Run `docker compose up -d`
+5. Run the stack (usually `docker compose up -d`)

-## Notes
-This repository intentionally excludes:
+## What’s intentionally not in Git
-- Secrets
+- Secrets (`.env`, credentials, tokens)
-- Docker volumes
-- Media data
+- Runtime data (Docker volumes, backups, media)